rranshous/showoff/docs/virtual-screens-ipi.md

 - Added placeholder content indicating readiness for screen management tool

 **To test:** Press F5 to launch Extension Development Host.
 Click the Virtual Screens icon to see the professionally styled panel with header, screens container, and placeholder content ready for virtual screen implementation.

+### ✅ Milestone 3: Update the webpage to have a virtual screen (text)
+- Added first virtual text screen with proper HTML structure and styling
+- Implemented JavaScript functions for screen management: updateTextScreen, createTextScreen, clearScreen
+- Added VS Code theme-integrated styling for text screens with editor background and borders
+- Created demo text screen showing concept with welcome content and instructions
+- Added message handling for future tool integration (updateTextScreen, createTextScreen, clearScreen commands)
+- Text screens support pre-formatted text, line breaks, and proper typography

+**To test:** Press F5 to launch Extension Development Host.
+Click the Virtual Screens icon to see the first functional text screen displaying welcome content.
+The screen management functions are ready for AI tool integration.